 This increased regulation will inevitably increase overhead costs and reduce profitability of horseracing.

-THE FEDERAL SAFE ACT IS EXPECTED TO BE RE-INTRODUCED IN 2021, WOULD MAKE SLAUGHTER AND TRANSPORTING FOR SLAUGHTER ILLEGAL IN THE U.S., increasing the number of homeless racehorses Georgia’s taxpayers will have to foot the bill for.
+THE FEDERAL SAFE ACT WOULD MAKE SLAUGHTER AND TRANSPORTING FOR SLAUGHTER ILLEGAL IN THE U.S., increasing the number of homeless racehorses Georgia’s taxpayers will have to foot the bill for.

 The Safeguard American Foods Exports Act or SAFE Act (H.R.
 961 / S. 2006) will ban both slaughter and the transportation of horses for slaughter.
-It passed the House in 2020, died and is expected to be re-introduced in 2021.
+It passed the House in 2020, died and could be re-introduced in 2021.
 Polls show 80% of Americans do not agree with slaughter.

 GEORGIA DOES NOT HAVE A SUFFICIENT NUMBER OF EQUINE VETERINARIANS TO HANDLE AN INCREASE IN HORSE POPULATION

 Georgia already has a shortage of veterinarians for large animal practices, as evidenced by the loan forgiveness program enacted by the legislature in 2016.

+HORSERACING SUBSIDIES ACROSS THE U.S.

+“Of 6,385 horses that died from 2010 through 2019 at tracks across the nation, 1,451 died during practice runs.

+Although California and Kentucky do not subsidize race purses, prize money is up and so are horse deaths.
+Purses and other payments to breeders in California totaled $153 million in fiscal year 2017-2018, up $10 million from the previous year.
+Kentucky added nearly $14 million to race purses over the last year, boosting total purses by 48 percent in one year.
+California's horse deaths rose from 74 in 2014 to 115 in 2018.
+There were 18 race and training-related deaths logged by the Kentucky Horse

+Racing Commission in 2014, which rose to 67 in 2018.

+States that inflate purses with casino money see more horse deaths on average per 1,000 starts.
+States that subsidize averaged 2.32 deaths per 1,000 race starts from 2014 through 2018.
+States that do not provide subsidy money averaged 2.19 deaths during the same time.

+Pennsylvania leads the nation in racehorse subsidies ($240 million per year) and total horse deaths (556) from 2014 through 2018.
+Pennsylvania, with its three thoroughbred racetracks, subsidized no less than $228 million per year to the racing industry, or a total of $2.2 billion since 2010, the year the Network began tracking the subsides.
+The state's 2018 subsidy is $242 million, up $3 million from the prior year.
+Pennsylvania's decade-long support is followed closely by New York, since 2010, with $944 million, Louisiana with $616 million, Indiana with $497 million and New Mexico with $489 rounding out the top five subsidized state.” – USA Today 10/31/2019